Flashkirby/WeaponOutLite/README.md

 This mod is set up for localisation, so we are accepting translations!

 ## Summary

-WeaponOut Lite is based on the original feature in WeaponOut before it become a content mod.
+WeaponOut Lite is based on the original feature in WeaponOut before it become a content mod, focussing entirely on displaying held items.
 This version is just for the vanity effects.

 - Displays items you are holding
 - Customise poses available via the Mod Configuration menu

-WeaponOut Lite is based on the original feature of the WeaponOut mod, without the additional content.

 # Credits
-Flashkirby - I am making this mod.
+Developer: Flashkirby

 <p align="center"><img src="http://i.imgur.com/kdcROYP.png"/></p>

 ## Notes
 Repo: https://github.com/Flashkirby/WeaponOutLite

-### Development Features
+### Todo
 - See PR https://github.com/Flashkirby/WeaponOutLite/pull/4
 - Make this mod no sync

 ### Known Bugs
 - hold style modifications via the config menu will not update until weapon switch -> minor, wontfix
 - melee effect experimental feature: phase blades and phase sabers have flickering lights